trungduong0103/green-solution/client/README.md

 # Green Solution

 This website is made for Vietnam Sach Va Xanh organization.
 We didn't get the part but here's the website anyways.
+The website is 100% Vietnamese.

 ## Demo